vikas-movva/Obsidian/School/CP468 Artificial Intelligence/Assignment 1.md

 # Problem 4
 **a) Number of Possible Games**
-Approximately **255,000** possible games of tic-tac-toe exist when accounting for all valid move sequences and early terminations due to wins.
+**255,168** possible games of tic-tac-toe exist when accounting for all valid move sequences and early terminations due to wins.
 This number considers symmetry reduction and excludes invalid continuations after a win.

 **b) Game Tree (Depth 2 with Symmetry)**
 The tree starts at the root (empty board) and branches as follows: